Suburb overview

 Growth: Moderate Rental Demand: Moderate Investor Sentiment: Strong

 Property values in Annerley should track the wider Queensland market through 2026, with the $95,160/year median household income (5% above the $90,298 state median) keeping the suburb firmly mid-pack.
-Rental coverage runs at ~78% of the typical mortgage ($1,560/month rent vs $2,000/month repayment), leaving a manageable top-up for most investors.
-The EquitySight investment score of 75/100 places Annerley in the upper-middle tier of Australian suburbs we profile, and overall investor sentiment is constructive heading into the second half of 2026.
+At the 2021 Census, rental coverage ran at ~78% of the typical mortgage ($1,560/month rent vs $2,000/month repayment), leaving a manageable top-up for most investors.
+Verify against current rents and rates.
+Overall investor sentiment for Annerley is constructive heading into the second half of 2026, based on its income, rent and mortgage profile relative to the Queensland median.

 Is Annerley a good suburb for investment?

-Annerley scores 75/100 on our EquitySight investment framework — a good rating.
-That score is driven by a population of 11,891, median household income of $95,160/year and median weekly rent of $360.
-Whether it fits your portfolio depends on whether you are targeting cash flow, capital growth, or a value-add renovation — all three are scored with suburb-specific numbers elsewhere on this page.
+Whether Annerley suits you depends on your strategy, but the fundamentals are concrete: a population of 11,891, a median household income of $95,160/year and median weekly rent of $360.
+Weigh those against your goal — cash flow, capital growth, or a value-add renovation — each of which we break down with suburb-specific ABS numbers elsewhere on this page.

 What drives property demand in Annerley?

-The main demand drivers in Annerley are proximity to Brisbane (5 km), an above-state-median household income of $95,160/year, a dwelling mix that is 38% separate houses, roughly 3 schools and 5 parks within the catchment.
-Together these shape both owner-occupier and tenant demand and are the factors we weight most heavily in the suburb's investment score.
+The main demand drivers in Annerley are proximity to Brisbane (5 km), an above-state-median household income of $95,160/year, a dwelling mix that is 38% separate houses.
+Together these shape both owner-occupier and tenant demand.

 What is the population of Annerley?